Animal Crossing: Characters

 In New Horizons, Isabelle makes an appearance as the town community manager and secretary to Tom Nook.
 She was originally introduced in New Leaf, where she served a similar purpose as an assistant to the player character.
-She allows players to change the town's flag and tune, as well as reset certain aspects of town life (nicknames and villager outfits).
+She allows players to change the town's flag and tune, as well as reset certain aspects of town life, such as nicknames and villager outfits.

-Tom Nook's apprentices, Timmy and Tommy, manage the convenience store Nook's Cranny in later games in the series.
-Able Sisters also offers clothes for the player and is managed by sisters Mabel and Sable.
-Two new characters, Orville and Wilbur, manage Dodo Airlines, which is the only airport on the deserted island.
+Tom Nook's apprentices, Timmy and Tommy (who are also tanukis), manage the convenience store Nook's Cranny in later games in the series.
+Mabel and Sable are hedgehog characters who manage a clothing store known as the Able Sisters.
+Blathers is an articulate and educated owl who serves as the village museum curator in each of the games.
+Orville and Wilbur, two dodo characters introduced in New Horizons, manage Dodo Airlines at the only airport on the deserted island.